joewing/q1/README.md

-Q1 Assembler, Simulator, and Verilog Model
+Q1 Assembler, Simulator, and Model
 ==============================================================================

 The Q1 is a computer I designed and built out of discrete transistors.